bisol/ArchTouch/README.md

 # ArchTouch Interview Challenge

-## A simple app to query bus routes
+## A simple Android app to query bus routes

 Tha app allows users to find bus routes based on a street name or a location choosen on Google.Maps